Deadlift or Squat

-Here are the muscles used in a deadlift:
+Here are the muscles used in the deadlift:

 The deadlift on the other hand also works a ton of muscles in the back.
-It’s the key to building a thick, strong back.
+It’s the key to building a monstrous, barn door back.
 The hamstrings are the primary leg muscle used for the deadlift.